Skip to content

 uv init my-project

-The default form creates a new directory and an application project inside it:
+The default form creates a new directory and a packaged application project inside it:

 uv init my-project